-This year, with the long-awaited return of in-person events, together with the huge interest in digital heritage projects, the Heritage Council invites individuals, communities and organisations to develop Heritage Week in-person events and / or digital projects.
+This year with the huge interest in digital heritage projects, the Heritage Council invites individuals, communities and organisations to develop Heritage Week in-person events and/or digital projects.

-The theme for National Heritage Week 2022 is sustainable heritage and organisers are asked to consider the following when planning their activities:
+The theme for National Heritage Week 2023 is Living Heritage and organisers are asked to consider the following when planning their activities:

-- Sustainability: An invitation to organisers to consider how we can conserve our rich built, cultural and natural heritage and how that can contribute to developing a more sustainable future.
+Living Heritage: An invitation to organisers to consider how we can conserve our rich living Heritage including the practises, pasttimes, skills that are passed between generations.
 How can we connect with the skills and traditions of the past and pass them to the next generation?

 Have a look at our News section for some event and project ideas under each of these headings.